-Code on displayError messageSignal Name of Alarm and Cause Solution - Over Temp (from Excessive temperature measured inside the inverter's wiring box: High internal temperature.
-This error relates to the temperature measured on external boxes (e.g.:TRIO-20.0/27.6kW).
-Check that the inverter is not exposed to direct sunlight.
-Wait for the temperatures to which the inverter is exposed to return to the operating range and for the inverter to cool down.
-If the problem (once the ambient temperature has returned to the range) persists, contact customer assistance.
-Remember to wait the time needed to allow the inverter to cool down (VDUIK): The error occurs if the input voltage exceeds the Pulk It is necessary to measure the input voltage inside the inverter with a voltmeter.
-If it is higher than the maximum voltage of the operating range, the alarm is genuine and it is necessary to check the configuration of the PV generator.
-If the voltage has also exceeded the maximum input threshold the inverter could be damaged.
-If it is lower than the maximum voltage of the operating range, the alarm is caused by an internal malfunction and it is necessary to contact customer assistance. - Pin vs Pout check error Error in the check of Pin vs Pout: The error occurs if the difference between the measured value of input power and that of output power is greater than the limit imposed internally to the inverter.
+Code on displayError messageSignal Name of Alarm and Cause Solution - Over Temp (from High internal temperature.
+This error relates to the temperature measured on exter. • Check that the inverter is not exposed to direct sunlight.
+Wait for the temperatures to which the inverter is exposed to return to the operating range and for the inverter to cool down. - If the problem (once the ambient temperature has returned to the range) persists, contact customer assistance.
+Remember to wait the time needed to allow the inverter to cool down - Vbulk reading error The error occurs if the input voltage exceeds the Bulk voltage (voltage on the DC-DC circuit inside the inverter) tion of the PV generator.
+If the voltage has also exceeded the - Pin vs Pout check error Error in the check of Pin vs Pout: The error occurs if the difference between the measured value of input power and that of output power is greater than the limit imposed internally to the inverter.
+L IT THE NYCHIAM LANCE THE INVERTER HAS BEEN SWITCHER ATT AND HACK